the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 ## Definition

-“Open source hardware” refers to the design specifications of a physical object that are licenced such that they and the object can be studied, modified, created, and distributed by anyone.
+“Open source hardware” (OSH) refers to the design specifications of a physical object that are licenced such that they and the object can be studied, modified, created, and distributed by anyone.
 Its formal definition [{term}`def<Open Source Hardware>`] was written by the open hardware community back in 2010, and is maintained by the [Open Source Hardware Association (OSHWA)](https://oshwa.org), a US-based non-profit.

 Translations of *hardware* in some languages may bias the concept towards electronics, but with *hardware* we refer to any physical, tangible object: machines, electronic devices, biomaterials, textiles.